Edwin Cord

 Edwin Cord is a fictional character appearing in American comic books published by Marvel Comics.
+Introduced as an enemy of Daredevil, Cord also fought Iron Man in the storyline Armor Wars.

 Publication history

 Edwin Cord was created by David Michelinie and Frank Miller, and first appeared in Daredevil #167 (November 1980).

 Fictional character biography

-Edwin Cord is the Cord Conglomerate's head who is a well-connected yet frustrated businessman.
-He first appeared as the target of Aaron Soames using the stolen Mauler armor from Cord Conglomerate and planning to get revenge on Edwin for interference.
-This was thwarted by Daredevil which ended with Aaron being killed by Cord's men using advanced weapons to open fire on Mauler.
+Edwin Cord is a businessman and the head of Cord Conglomerate.
+He first appears as the target of Aaron Soames, who is using stolen Mauler armor from Cord Conglomerate and plans to get revenge on Cord after being deprived of his pension benefits.
+Soames is thwarted by Daredevil and is killed by Cord's men.

-From his palatial estate on the East Coast, he devised plans to consistently undermine Iron Man.
-Tony Stark first encountered Cord at the Conclave of Electronics Engineers and Innovators in Dallas, Texas where representatives from Roxxon Oil Corporation, S.H.I.E.L.D., and Cross Technological Enterprises.
-Cord hired the Raiders to take on Iron Man.
-He returned with the Raiders in an attempt to destroy Stark Enterprises.
-After the Raiders were defeated, Cord shows a film of the Raiders' exploits to S.H.I.E.L.D. to try to get the weapons contract formerly offered to Stark Enterprises.
-S.H.I.E.L.D. is unimpressed by Cord's illegal means and Cord is arrested by agents of S.H.I.E.L.D.
+From his palatial estate on the East Coast, Cord devises plans to consistently undermine Iron Man.
+Tony Stark first encounters Cord at the Conclave of Electronics Engineers and Innovators in Dallas, Texas.
+Cord hires the Raiders to take on Iron Man.
+After the Raiders are defeated, Cord shows a film of the Raiders' exploits to S.H.I.E.L.D. in an attempt to obtain a weapons contract.
+S.H.I.E.L.D. is unimpressed by Cord's illegal means and has him arrested.

-While in prison, Cord hires Brendan Doyle to infiltrate Stark Enterprises and steal the Mauler armor to destroy Iron Man's armor design records and histories, but Cord was thwarted by Jim Rhodes.